 - The machine only accepts bills in denominations ranging from $1 to $20.

-- For cards, the machine accepts Visa, Mastercard, Discover, debit, and credit cards.
+- The parking kiosk accepts Visa, Mastercard, Discover, and most debit cards.

-- When “dipping” your card in the machine, you have the strip up and to the left.
+- When inserting your card into the machine, position the strip upwards and to the left.

-- For cards, the machine accepts Visa, Mastercard, Discover, debit, and credit cards.
+- The parking kiosk accepts Visa, Mastercard, Discover, and most debit cards.

 - A receipt will appear, and the gate will rise.

-- You can choose any location that makes you happy or at least one available.
+- You can select any location that brings you joy or at least one of the available options.

 I usually place the recipe in the window, but I don’t think that is necessary.
 I do this because parking enforcement knows I have been there for less than 30 days.